Academic Policies and Regulations

 Withdrawal

 Withdrawal from the Extended Practicum or Community Field Experience with the grade of 'W' is allowed in accordance with the regulations of the University.
-Students who are granted a 'W' on the Extended Practicum (EDUC 418, 419, 421, 495, or 496) or Community Field Experience (EDUC 430) must wait until the next time the Extended Practicum or Community Field Experience is scheduled in their program to re-enrol.
+Students who are granted a 'W' on the Extended Practicum (EDUC_V 418, 419, 421, 495, or 496) or Community Field Experience (EDUC_V 430) must wait until the next time the Extended Practicum or Community Field Experience is scheduled in their program to re-enrol.
 Students will not normally be granted two withdrawals from an Extended Practicum or from a Community Field Experience.

 Students who withdraw from the program voluntarily will not be entitled automatically to return; each request for reinstatement will be considered along with other applications at the time.